RakuyoKit/JSONPreview/README.md

 - [x] Allow setting the initial state of nodes, `.folded` or `.expand`.
 - [x] Implemented based on `UITextView`.
 This means you can copy any content from `JSONPreview`.
 - [x] Search the contents of JSON using text.
+- [x] Switch between displaying JSON with or without wrapping lines at any time.

 > Additional Details:
 > 1. `JSONPreview` provides limited and incomplete formatting checks, so this feature is not offered as a primary function.
 Details can be found in: [Format check](#format-check).